Conformal form-invariant parametrization of scalar-tensor gravity theories: A critical analysis: Introduction

-According to the geometric approach to multifield inflation proposed in \cite{gong_2011}, the scalar fields $\vphi_a$ ($a=1,2,...,N$) are treated as coordinates living in some field-space manifold, so that any transformation of the scalar fields is then regarded as a coordinate transformation in the field space (see also \cite{jarv_2015, karamitsos_2016, karamitsos_2018, karamitsos_2020, karamitsos_2021}).
-This approach is further developed in references \cite{quiros-2025-a, quiros-2025-b} by assuming that not only the scalar field $\phi$, but also the metric $g_{\mu\nu}$ and the matter fields $\chi$, are generalized coordinates in some abstract field space manifold or phase space, represented by ${\cal M}_\text{fields}$.
-Each point in ${\cal M}_\text{fields}$ represents a gravitational state of the system.\footnote{By gravitational state we understand complete knowledge of the metric $g_{\mu\nu}$ and of the scalar field $\phi$, as well as of any matter fields $\chi$ present, at any spacetime point.
-In this regard, a gravitational state can be thought of as a nonlocal concept.} Consider the following conformal transformation of the fields:
+Although the conformal form-invariant parametrization proposed in \cite{flanagan_cqg_2004} and further developed in \cite{catena_prd_2007, jarv_2015} seems to show that all classical physical predictions of STG theories are conformal-frame invariants, this conclusion reflects only one aspect of the conformal transformation, which we call the passive approach to conformal transformations (PACT).
+It has been shown \cite{quiros-2025-a, quiros-2025-b} that the active approach to conformal transformations (AACT) must also be considered.
+The separation of CTs into passive and active transformations can be illustrated if conformal transformations of fields are regarded as transformations of ``generalized coordinates'' in the configuration space.
+We can trace a parallel with the geometric approach to multifield inflation proposed in \cite{gong_2011}, where the scalar fields $\vphi_a$ ($a=1,2,...,N$) are treated as coordinates living in some field-space manifold, so that any transformation of the scalar fields is regarded as a coordinate transformation in the field space (see also \cite{jarv_2015, karamitsos_2016, karamitsos_2018, karamitsos_2020, karamitsos_2021}).
+This approach is further developed in references \cite{quiros-2025-a, quiros-2025-b} by assuming that not only the scalar field $\phi$, but also the metric $g_{\mu\nu}$ and the matter fields $\chi$, are generalized coordinates in the configuration space manifold ${\cal M}_\text{fields}$, where each point represents a global gravitational state (GGS) of the system.\footnote{By global gravitational state we understand complete knowledge of the metric $g_{\mu\nu}$ and of the scalar field $\phi$, as well as of any matter fields $\chi$, at any spacetime point.
+In what follows, we refer to this indistinctly as the global gravitational state or just the gravitational state.} Consider the following CTs of the fields: